 Top 5 strengths: Individualization| Empathy | Realtor | Learner |Developer

 Industry Areas: Criminal Justice, Health & Human Services, and Public and International Affairs

-Leah Dahlheimer is a Career Specialist in the Career and Professional Development Center who primarily assists students from the College of Public Affairs.
+Leah Dahlheimer is a Career Specialist in the Career and Internship Center who primarily assists students from the College of Public Affairs.
 Inspired by her career counselor during her undergraduate years, Leah decided to pursue a life-long career in the field of student affairs.
 Prior to joining the CPDC team at UB, Leah started her higher education journey in career services as a Career Ambassador facilitating paraprofessional development workshops for student staff.
 Aside from her background in career development, Leah has also coordinated youth partnership programs and civic engagement initiatives at the university-level.
 Throughout her higher education journey, Leah has had the privilege of working with both traditional and non-traditional students.
 As a Veteran Resource Associate, she worked directly with student veterans by helping them secure financial, housing, academic, and employment-related needs.
 She acquired her M. Ed. in Student Affairs Leadership at Widener University and her B.A.S. in Psychology at West Chester University.
 Leah is excited to help UB students grow not only professionally but personally as well by helping them discover their own strengths, interests, and goals.

 Jen Spencer Heilman